Talcum Powder Lawsuit

 Our Law Firm Is Accepting Talcum Powder Claims on Behalf of Individuals and Families

-Rosenfeld Injury Lawyers LLC is currently handling talcum powder cases on behalf of women and their families from across the United States.
+Rosenfeld Injury Lawyers LLC is currently handling talcum powder lawsuits on behalf of women and their families from across the United States.

-If you or a loved one has developed ovarian cancer while using Johnson & Johnson talc based Baby Powder and Shower to Shower, contact us today for a free case evaluation to learn more about your legal options.
+If you or a loved one has developed ovarian cancer while using Johnson & Johnson's talc-based Baby Powder and Shower to Shower, contact us for a free case evaluation to learn more about your legal options.

-During your free case review, our personal injury law firm can help you determine whether it would be in your best interest to join the class action lawsuit initiated against that company's talc distributor or talc supplier or file an individual claim.
+During your free case review, our personal injury law firm can help you determine whether it would be in your best interest to join the class action lawsuit initiated against that company's talcum powder distributor or talc supplier or file an individual claim.